 Stories & Events

-Environmental change in the Arctic over recent decades is increasingly at the center of international interest and debate.
-ELOKA works at the intersection between Indigenous Knowledge and scientific expertise as complementary and reinforcing ways of understanding the Arctic system and how it is changing over time.
-By working together, Arctic residents and researchers can make significant contributions to a deeper understanding of the Arctic and the social and environmental changes ongoing in the region.
-Read about ELOKA research, collaborations and events.
+Environmental change in the Arctic over recent decades is increasingly at the center of international interest.
+Local observations and place-based knowledge systems offer fine-grained, nuanced and holistic understanding of the Arctic system and how it is changing over time.
+By working together, Arctic residents and researchers can contribute to a deeper understanding of the Arctic and the social and environmental changes ongoing in the region.
+Read about ELOKA research, collaborations, and events.

 Filter by: